Seteeri/Particle/snippets/notes/PARTICLE.md

      * Turn into strings
      * Then test symbols
        * Symbols that already exist - get existing

-   * Implement bindings in worker
-     * Use assoc list
-     * Store combinations as keys

    * Test compute shaders
      * Rotate all vertices